-To provide spaces for creative expression, narrating experiences of those from underrepresented and marginalised groups, particularly young people, and those from Black and Minority Ethnic communities, with the broader intention of leaving an imprint of legacies within literature.
+To provide spaces for creative expression, narrating experiences of those from underrepresented and marginalised groups, particularly young people and those from Black and Minority Ethnic communities, with the broader intention of leaving an imprint of legacies within UK literature.

 The Popcorn House Documentary:

-Hear from our young authors, their parents and the facilitators.
+Hear directly from our aspiring young authors, their parents and our amazing Workshop Facilitators.